ariankharazmi/ariankharazmi/README.md

 </a>

 Hello, my name is Arian Kharazmi.
-I am a student at the University of Cincinnati and I am a Junior student currently pursuing a Bachelor’s degree in Information Technology - (Software Application Development) and a Master's/MSc degree in Computer Science.
+I am a student at the University of Cincinnati and I am a Junior student currently pursuing a Bachelor’s degree in Information Technology - (Software Application Development) and a MSc (or PhD) degree in Computer Science.

-I am pursuing a career in IT-CS because I have always wanted to use technology for the ability to push communities forward and change someone’s life you don’t even know for the better.
+I am pursuing a career in tech because I have always wanted to use technology for the ability to push communities forward and change someone’s life you don’t even know for the better.
 I want to be involved in the decisions that can help our world progress forward.
 My dream is to someday have my own tech start-up company.